 Roles: Improves team performance and prioritizes backlogs.

-Gathers customer needs data such as feature requests, creates detailed requirements, schedules release timelines, and manages sprints appropriately
+- Gathers customer needs data such as new feature requests, creates detailed requirements, schedules release timelines, and manages sprints appropriately

-Collaborates with development, engineering, and quality assurance teams to assure that the right customer problems are being solved
+- Collaborates with cross-functional teams to assure that the right customer problems are being solved

 Senior Product Manager (SPM)